pagekite/PyPagekite/README.md

 DNS correctly, [as discussed below](#dns).

-Assuming you are not already running a web server on that machine, the optimal configuration is to run pagekite.py so it listens on both ports 80 and 443, like so:
+Assuming you are not already running a web server on that machine, the optimal configuration is to run pagekite.py so it listens on a few ports (80 and 443 at least), like so:

     frontend$ sudo pagekite.py \
       --isfrontend \
-      --ports=80,443 --protos=http,https \
+      --ports=80,443 --protos=http,https,websocket \
       --domain=http,https:YOURNAME:YOURSECRET

 In this case, YOURNAME must be a DNS name which points to the IP of the